infinispan-demos/streaming-data-workshop/README.md

 # Running data grid and injectors

     ./start-openshift.sh

-    cd station-boards-injector
-    ./deploy.sh
+To get injectors running, start delayed dashboard from IDE, see below.

 Once data grid is running, changes to datagrid deployment can be made calling `datagrid/redeploy.sh`.
 Injectors can also be redeployed using `station-boards-injector/redeploy.sh`.
+Delayed train positions snapshot generator can be redeployed using `delayed-train-positions/redeploy.sh`

 You can track what the station board injector is doing by calling: